Innovia APM: History

-In 1971, Westinghouse was finally able to commercialize its APM technology, selling what it called the C-100 system to Tampa International Airport, ushering in dozens similar people mover systems at airports around the world.
+In 1971, Westinghouse was finally able to commercialize its APM technology, selling what it called the C-100 system to Tampa International Airport, ushering in dozens of similar people mover systems at airports around the world.
 The C-100 was improved with an updated second-generation of vehicles, and the more heavily updated CX-100 system.
 All together, 14 systems were delivered in the 1980s and 1990s.

 The APM technology was purchased by AEG in 1988 and later transferred to Adtranz in 1996.